 Update: HDFC has re-launched the Millennia product by relaxing the restrictions and limits – It’s now lot better.
 Please find the updated review below.

-HDFC Bank last year launched Millennia series of credit/debit/prepaid cards for Millennials and here we’re going to see a very detailed review of the HDFC Millennia Credit Card.
+HDFC Bank few years back came up with Millennia series of credit/debit/prepaid cards for Millennials, targeting customers who’re new to credit cards.
+And here we’re going to see a detailed review of one of those products: HDFC Millennia Credit Card.

 Table of Contents

 |Entry-level Credit Card